|

 “The Haftarot of Etz Hayim: Exploring the Historical Interplay of Customs, Humashim, and Halakhah” • Conservative Judaism 54/3 (Spring 2002) • Jewish ritual diversity meets publishing conventions • Focuses on the history of haftarah selections.
 [PDF] |

-Updated 30 August 2022 • Santa Monica, California, USA
+This page updated 13 August 2024 • Santa Monica, California, USA